-Kitov Pharmaceuticals is an innovative biopharmaceutical drug development company.
+Kitov Pharma is an innovative biopharmaceutical drug development company.
 Leveraging deep regulatory and clinical-trial expertise, Kitov's veteran team of healthcare professionals maintains a proven track record in streamlined end-to-end drug development and approval.

-Kitov's newest drug, NT-219, which is developed by its majority-owned subsidiary, TyrNovo, is a first-in-class small molecule targeting IRS1/2 and STAT3 – two signal proteins that are part of an anti-cancer drug resistance mechanism.
+Kitov's newest drug, NT-219, which is developed by its majority-owned subsidiary, TyrNovo, is an innovative, patented small molecule targeting IRS1/2 and STAT3 – two signal proteins that are part of an anti-cancer drug resistance mechanism.
 In various preclinical models where NT-219 was administered in combination with various oncology therapies, outstanding efﬁcacy in preventing acquired resistance and reversing tumor resistance was demonstrated.

 By lowering development risk and cost through fast-track regulatory approval of novel therapeutics, Kitov plans to deliver a rapid ROI and long-term potential to investors, while making a meaningful impact on people's lives.

 Combination drug for treatment of osteoarthritis pain and hypertension approved by U.S. FDA for marketing

 Consensi™ is a combination drug that is indicated for the treatment of osteoarthritis pain and hypertension simultaneously.
 In December 2015, it was announced that the Phase III clinical trial for Consensi™ successfully met its primary efficacy endpoint.
 The U.S. FDA approved Consensi™ for marketing on May 31, 2018.